describo/documentation/src/guide/five-minute-tutorial.md

 ::: tip

 Describo web is good for getting started quickly and easily.
 You can inspect an RO-Crate and load profiles to work with the data.
-But Desktop has more capabilities.
+It does not have the capabilities of [Describo desktop](https://describo.github.io/#/desktop) but for basic usage, that's not needed.

 :::